razorphish/digital-persona-platform/README.md

 #### Option A: VS Code (Recommended)

 - Press `F5` or use "Debug Full Stack" configuration
+- For containerized debugging: Use "Debug Full Stack (Docker)" configuration
 - Automatic port cleanup and environment setup
 - Both frontend and backend with debugging support